rohangpta/rohangpta.github.io/content/posts/entropy.md

 - Software is still custom-made / productised.
 SaaS "exploded" but hasn't permeated all industries.
-Digital modernisation efforts continue to be in higher demand than available supply, indicating superlinear business growth or relative convexity -- *close to the central inflection point*.
+Digital modernisation efforts continue to be in higher demand than available supply, indicating superlinear business growth or relative convexity -- *we are close to the central inflection point*.

 - Software complexity is close to peaking.
-This one is bolstered by the cloud driving successful commoditisation of infrastructure.
+For starters, the cloud has driven the successful commoditisation of infrastructure.
 We now have the ability to *run software* cheaply and easily.

   What's left is to reduce the complexity of the specification of software (language and layers of